Water main cleaning program

 - If it is not clear, wait 30 minutes, check the water again.
 If your water is still discoloured after two to three hours, call 311.

 - Please do not use any hot water or filtered taps before you are sure your water is clear.

 After the Flushing

 Immediately after flushing, your water may be discoloured.
 Water is sometimes discoloured after water main flushing, but this should not last long.
 Do not use discoloured water for any purposes that require clean water, such as preparing food and beverages, medical and dental procedures, or laundry.
-This recommendation is because discoloured water does not taste, smell or look pleasant, and it can stain clothes.
-Health officials do not believe that drinking discoloured water would pose a health risk.
+Discoloured water may contain metals (e.g. manganese) that can have health effects if consumed in large amounts or over an extended period of time.
+In addition, discoloured water does not taste, smell or look pleasant, and it can stain clothes.

 - Turn on a cold water tap and let the water run for a few minutes.
 Do not choose a tap that has a water filter connected to it, or the sediment may clog your filter.
 Do not use a hot water tap because it could draw sediment into your hot water tank.

 - Catch some water in a light-coloured cup or container to see if it is clear.
 You can use your water if it is clear.

 - If the water isn't clear, turn off the tap, wait 30 minutes and try again.
 If your water is still discoloured after two to three hours, phone 311

 Before you turn your water back on to the building, we recommend that you: